 Head to St Patrick’s Church just outside the CBD, turn right at the front doors and walk around the side.
 You will be greeted by a most amusing sight.

 It’s the face of ex-Premier Jeff Kennett, transformed into a gargoyle and adorned onto the side of the church.

-I’m not entirely sure that Kennett deserves to be immortalised like this, but it is still a fairly amusing sight to see.
+I’m not entirely sure that Kennett deserves to be immortalised in this way, but it is still a fairly amusing sight.